 5/2/2000; 10:34:10 PM Feb 15, 2000: Virginia's House of Delegates unanimously passed the Uniform Computer Information Act late Monday.
 The state senate quickly followed suit, unanimously passing UCITA on Tuesday.
 Grrrr......

 Wondering why I'm so down on UCITA?
 Try reading a UCITA introduction.
-"All you ever wanted to know about the Uniform Computer Information Transactions Act (UCITA) is contained here.
+"All you ever wanted to know about the Uniform Computer Information Transactions Act (UCITA) is contained here."
+Or just read an overview of the problems; and please understand that overview does not exaggerate in the slightest.

 Virginia House Passes UCITA